MicrosoftDocs/dynamics-365-ai/ai-docs/sales/sample-extend-relationship-assistant-card-type.md

 #### Schema Definition (new_cardtype_schemaxml9dd7e039-33a1-4778-9972-66536dc5e829)

-The contains schema definition for new cardtype.
+The contains schema definition for new card type.

 ```XML
 <?xml version="1.0" encoding="utf-8" ?>